Birdtalk/Neural-Network---OCEAN/README.md

   <ol>
     <li>
      1. Create a neural Network model that is capable of intaking a small number of words (150 words) and create an OCEAN profile based on those words.
+Fine tuning the "Bag-of-Words" is vital in this natural language method.
+The accuracy of all results is based on the weight given to the words contained in this dictionary.
 	      <div align="center">
     <img src="someresults.png" width="400px"</img>
 </div>
     </li>
     <li>
       2. Focus on accuracy and achieve interpolation approximating OCEAN score distribution measured naturally.
+My results were tuned to mimic the distribution of broader OCEAN scores in the population.
 	      <div align="center">
     <img src="compbars.png" width="400px"</img>
 </div>